PythonAus/LockUp-2024/README.md

-# LockIT 2024 A Tool To Stop Cellebrite
+# LockUP 2024 A Tool To Stop Cellebrite
 (LockUp by Matt Bergin was the inspiration)

+(Renamed to LockIT in the app)

 ---